Sajib-006/Constraint-Satisfaction-Problem_Quasigroup_Completion/README.md

 Quasigroup Completion Problem asks to complete a quasigroup given some of its entries.
 For example, partially specified quasigroup
 ```
-1 0 0 4<br />
+1      0        0       4
-0 0 2 0<br />
+0      0        2       0
-3 0 1 0<br />
+3      0        1       0
-0 3 0 0<br />
+0      3        0       0

 could be completed as the first example above.
-`Here 0 means slot is empty.We have to fiilup it.That's the task!`
+>Here 0 means slot is empty.We have to fiilup it.That's the task!
 ```

 ### Practical application:
-Dynamic wavelength routing in Fiber Optic Networks can be directly mapped into the Quasigroup Completion Problem.
+- Dynamic wavelength routing in Fiber Optic Networks can be directly mapped into the Quasigroup Completion Problem.